Skardyy/Shell-Alias-Maker/README.md

 + let normal terminal commands through
 + add a way to spin different shells
-- create a way to make commands that install dependencies and git projects ! check why fe -a dosent work as a alias and fe-a does.
+- create a way to make commands that install dependencies and git projects
 ```
 ## Usage
 * download cc.exe from [latest release](https://github.com/Skardyy/cc/releases/latest).